-Documenting The Bay – An Archive of Personal Photographs
+Documenting the Bay – An Archive of Personal Photographs

 Morecambe Bay is situated on the Lancashire and Cumbria coastline, just to the south of the Lake District National Park.
 Covering an area of 320 square kilometers, it is the largest area of intertidal mudflats and sand in the UK.
 The area where I walk is about 6 miles north of Morecambe itself.
 Covering about a couple of miles in each direction it encompasses the very last area to be covered by the tide on its daily journey in and out of The Bay.